awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigatewayv2-integration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PayloadFormatVersion`  <a name="cfn-apigatewayv2-integration-payloadformatversion"></a>
 Specifies the format of the payload sent to an integration\.
 Required for HTTP APIs\.
-Currently, the only supported value is `1.0`\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)